rust-user-group-graz/testing-distributed-and-concurrent-systems/slides/tdd.md

   * Name needs to include the complete module path
   * Module path alone runs all tests below that module
 * Run a specific integration test using "--test <filename.rs>"
+* Use "--tests" option to only run unit tests

 ----